Freedom of religion in Asia by country: Support for traditional religions

 Toward the end of the 20th century, China's government began to more openly encourage the practice of various traditional cults, particularly the state cults devoted to the Yellow Emperor and the Red Emperor.
 In the early 2000s, the Chinese government became open especially to traditional religions such as Mahayana Buddhism, Taoism and folk religion, emphasising the role of religion in building a "Harmonious Society" (hexie shehui), a Confucian idea.
 Aligning with Chinese anthropologists' emphasis on "religious culture", the government considers these religions as integral expressions of national "Chinese culture" and part of China's intangible cultural heritage.

 Cyprus

 The Republic of Cyprus largely upholds and respects religious freedom within its territory.
 However, individual cases of religious discrimination against Muslims have occurred.
 In 2016, a 19th-century mosque was attacked by arsonists, an action condemned by the government.

 In 2018, the Cyprus Humanist Association accused the Ministry of Education of promoting anti-atheist educational content on its government website.

 Northern Cyprus

 While freedom of religion is constitutionally protected in Turkish occupied Northern Cyprus, the government has at times restricted the practice of Greek Orthodox Churches.
 A controversial 2016 decision restricts most Orthodox churches to celebrate a single religious service per year.

-East Timor

-The constitution of East Timor establishes the freedom of religion, and specifies that there is no state religion and that religious entities are separate from the state.
-Nevertheless, the constitution commends the Catholic Church for its role in securing the country's independence, and a concordat with the Holy See grants the Catholic Church certain privileges.
-The government routinely provides funding to the Catholic Church, and other religious organizations may apply for funding.